While organic efforts take the large part of the inbound marketing cake, display ads are the paid elements of a five-star marketing strategy.

-When your boss asks for the numbers to back up your spending, don’t forget that the click-through rate won’t tell the whole story.
+When your boss asks for the numbers to back up your spending on online advertising, don’t forget that the click-through rate (CTR) won’t tell the whole story.
 Success metrics will vary depending on what stage of the customer journey your ads dabble in.
-For instance, top-of-the-funnel KPIs deal with brand awareness.
-This may include the number of new site visitors as well as engagement indicators such as visit duration or number of pages viewed.
+For instance, top-of-the-funnel KPIs deal with brand awareness and how potential customers feel about your messaging.
+This may include the number of new site visitors as well as engagement indicators such as visit duration or number of web pages viewed.
 Middle-of-the-funnel starts getting into conversion metrics, while bottom-of-the-funnel is better analyzed through ROI and lifetime value KPIs.

 Side note: Services like Google Display Network will generate analytics reports and offer tracking tools that will help you measure how well your display campaign is working.
 You can also request the information from the publishing website or track site traffic sources to see if you’re meeting your campaign goals.

 Nail down your targeted approach

 As any advertiser knows, the audience rules the strategy.
 Segment your audience by location, demographics and other parameters that will inform more relevant display ads.
 Keyword research can also help you match your ad copy to the terms and phrases your audience is likely to search.